-The bathroom scale is no longer a simple slab of plastic built for mercilessly shaming you; these things can now shame you in much smarter ways.
-Not only can they tell us more about our bodies then ever before, but with the help of our smartphones are capable of tracking how our bodies are changing over time.
+The bathroom scale is no longer a simple slab of plastic built for mercilessly shaming you.
+Oh no, these things can now shame you in much smarter ways.
+Not only can they tell us more about our bodies then ever before, but with the help of our smartphones can tell us how our bodies are changing over time.
 They've truly earned their place in the smart home.

 In 2019, scales can tell us about our bone density, some can tell us when we've hit a personal goal, and some will even wish you a happy birthday â but all should be able to perform the basic task of helping us track our weight.

 Read this: The top bathroom tech trends

 We've rounded up some of the latest smart scales and put them to the test.
-We stood on them, sat on them; piled on a bunch of calories and then stood on them some more.
+We stood on them, sat on them; we piled on a bunch of calories and then stood on them some more.
 Basically, we've done our best to determine what makes these scales "smart", and which one is best for you.

 Fitbit Aria 2

 Back for a second effort with the Aria 2, Fitbit has now firmly cemented itself as one of the most reliable players in this market.
 Like the original, eight users can register with a single scale, with stats fed back regarding weight, body mass index (BMI), body fat percentage and lean mass.

 But what makes this an upgrade?
 Well, the Aria 2 has been re-engineered with FDA approval in mind, and the company claims itâs more accurate than the previous model.
-There's also some slight design tweaks â a brighter backlit display and the addition of Bluetooth and Wi-Fi â which makes this a much simpler setup through the Fitbit app, and a fairly painless experience to sync over.
+There are also some slight design tweaks â a brighter backlit display and the addition of Bluetooth and Wi-Fi â which makes this a much simpler setup through the Fitbit app, and a fairly painless experience to sync over.